matte06/rocket-league-trade-bot/README.md

 This Software as it is, is **against** the **Terms of Service from Psyonix** and is only being developed for experimental purposes.
 Be aware that using this Software as a productive service is bannable by Psyonix and they won't refund any lost items (definitly didnt happen to me^^)

+# Cancellation of GitHub Documentation
+This documentation is incomplete and may be outdated.
+Please visit [RL-Market.me](https://rl-market.me/) for more information.

+***

 # How to Install
 #### 1. Clone this Repository into your Project or download it as standalone